papaknik/eurusd-forecasting-hybrid-lstm-gru-xgboost/README.md

 > - Directional Accuracy increased by **+15.5%**

 ### 🔁 Rolling Evaluation (Hybrid Model Only)
-Performed from 2007 to 2024, each window forecasts the next year using a retrained hybrid model (LSTM-GRU + XGBoost).
+Performed from 2007 to 2024, each rolling window uses an 8-year training period to forecast the next year using a retrained hybrid model (LSTM-GRU + XGBoost).
+This approach simulates a realistic walk-forward strategy that adapts to shifting market regimes.

 | Metric                        | Value     |